 Operating in the traditional territory of the Anishinabek people, Kawartha Lakes Region, Wild Water Residency is designed to spark creativity, connect and build relationships between young artists and local Indigenous communities, and stoke the foundations of an artistic practice rooted in the land, water and wild spaces.

-Apply by Feb 22.
+Apply in March.
 Travel in August.

 Be between the ages of 14-17 (approx. Grades 10-11)